open-sdg/open-sdg/docs/architecture.md

   jsPlumb.connect({
     source: 'prose-io',
     target: 'data-repo',
-    overlays: connectorTip('Edits made in Prose.io are pushed to the data repository.'), });
+    overlays: connectorTip('Edits to the data/metadata are pushed to the data repository.'), });
   jsPlumb.connect({
     source: 'data-repo',